Laura-lc/project/README.md

 			- the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.

 		The three submetrics were calculated separately.
-For each project, we calculated normalized the trashing metrics by calculating a ratio between the number of thrashing events and the number of commits.
+We calculated normalized the trashing metrics by calculating a ratio between the number of thrashing events and the number of commits.
 A ceiling value of 1.0 was applied to the normalized sub-metric.

 		We dropped the sub-metric c), because this measure had very little variability across projects.
 		We combined sub-metrics a) and b) by averaging the normalized values, because the two sub-metrics had almost exactly the same patterns of variation.

 		We also calculated the larger windown sizes for sub-metrics a) and b), which are N=5, N=7.
 		The scripts are shown in TF5.ipynb and TF7.ipynb.